SumOfUs/Champaign/README.md

 working you'll have to setup the proper credentials by setting [environment variables](config/settings/production.yml) on your production environment.

-If you use a separate endpoint to fetch your Braintree tokens, you can point to it by updating the [env.yml](env.yml) with your `BRAINTREE_TOKEN_URL`.
-By default, Champaign will use its own token endpoint which could degrade performance, so it's recommended that you use a separate service where possible.
+If you use a separate endpoint to fetch your Braintree tokens, you can point to it by setting the `Settings.braintree.token_url` value in `config/settings/{environment}.yml`.
+Champaign will default to its own token endpoint which could degrade performance, so it's recommended that you use a separate service where possible.